 With that said, I am focusing on photographing my kids and our lives during this time.
 We are literally living history in the making, and I think it is so important--now more than ever--to document this time, not just for our sakes, but for our kids and the generations after them.
 Because of this belief, I want to share some tips on photographing your own family while weathering this pandemic, so that we can all work to document the story of this time in history and show our kids just how resilient and strong we all are.

 So, without further adieu, tips to photographing your own family while stuck at home:

 1. Show the big picture

 We are stuck at home.
 It's just a fact.
 Show your surroundings--is it clean?
 Toys everywhere?
-It doesn't matter what your home looks like in this moment, it matters that we document the reality of time with our kiddos and the difficulty of staying at home 24/7.
+More screentime than you care to admit?
+It doesn't matter what your home looks like in this moment, or how you occupy your kids to maintain sanity, it matters that we document the reality of time with our kiddos and the difficulty of staying at home 24/7.

 2. Capture the details

 The details are just as important and interesting as the whole scene.
 Use this time to show the bedhead, the chubby hands, the tiny toes.

 Let's be real, taking away all structure and outings from our kids is bound to create a lot of fun and creativity, but there will also be yelling, crying, and good old fashioned boredom.
 Capture all of it.
 Photos are not just for the happy, unique moments--they all matter, and all shape our stories.

 4. Get yourself in a frame or two

 This time is part of your story as well.
 We want our kids to see how we were involved in this chaos too!
 It doesn't matter if you are still in your pajamas (see example below), hair a mess (also pictured below), with no makeup (again...), that may be your reality, and that's ok--document it!